MarcCoru/marinedebrisdetector/doc/data.md

 In this work, we annotated additional scenes from the FloatingObjects dataset by accurate points.
 The dataset is available here: https://marinedebrisdetector.s3.eu-central-1.amazonaws.com/data/refinedfloatingobjects.zip (1.3GB compressed; 12GB unzipped)

-## Plastic Litter Projects
+## Plastic Litter Projects 2021 and 2022

+The targets were deployed during the Plastic Litter Projects 2021 and 2022
+> Papageorgiou, D., Topouzelis, K., Suaria, G., Aliani, S., Corradi, P., 2022.
+Sentinel-2 detection of floating marine litter targets with partial spectral unmixing and spectral comparison with other floating materials (plastic litter project 2021) Under review.

-We evaluated downloaded and annotated Sentinel-2 scnenes of the Plastic Litter Projects 2021 and 2022 The data is available here: https://marinedebrisdetector.s3.eu-central-1.amazonaws.com/data/PLP.zip (38MB compressed; 41MB unzipped)
+We acquired and annotated the Sentinel-2 scenes here: https://marinedebrisdetector.s3.eu-central-1.amazonaws.com/data/PLP.zip (38MB compressed; 41MB unzipped)

 ## S2Ships